March 2, 2026 | By: Kevin Hemann |Landownership

 Ag valuations allow for agricultural landowners’ property taxes to be calculated based on its capacity to produce crops, livestock, qualified wildlife, or timber — not its market value.

 Apply for the valuation with your local tax appraisal district.
-If you fail to apply, then the district finds out in a year or two you didn’t maintain that agricultural use, they’re going to bill you for rollback on property taxes.
+If you fail to apply, then the district finds out in a year or two you didn’t maintain that agricultural use, they’re going to bill you for rollback property taxes.

 Rollback tax is the difference between the taxes paid on the land’s agricultural value and the taxes that would have been paid if the land had been taxed at a higher market value.
 Interest can also be charged for each year from the date the taxes were due.
 Rollbacks can get expensive, fast.